 13. Create a List of Professional Books

 I’m a huge fan of Audible and audiobooks in general.
-I even wrote about how you can listen to them for free.

 Find a few titles that are must-reads within your industry or your position — maybe you manage a team and want to understand how to lead better.